Alliterative immigration detention centers reflect Trump’s branding

 On Monday, another judge will hear arguments in a separate legal challenge concerning whether detainees are being afforded adequate due process and access to their attorneys.

 The first group of migrants arrived at “Alligator Alcatraz” on July 2, one day after Trump and DeSantis toured the facility together.
-DeSantis said DHS began flying illegal immigrants out of the state-run detention center for the purposes of deportation late last month.
+DeSantis said DHS began flying illegal immigrants out of the state-run detention center for deportation late last month.
 The site is next to the Dade-Collier Training and Transition Airport, which was largely unused until recently.